Frequently Asked Questions

 What jobs are Life Science Washington members hiring for?

 Our members are looking for talented life science professionals of all kinds, from researchers to quality assurance engineers to project managers and beyond.
 With job postings from across the state, ranging from entry-level technicians for our fast-growing biomanufacturing sector to PhD and MD scientists, engineers and clinicians to head research and clinical operations for our biotech and med device companies, you’re sure to find the perfect position for you.

 What’s it like living in Washington state?

 Honestly, it’s amazing!
 The farm-fresh produce, excellent schools, gorgeous mountains and vibrant city life make Washington state a wonderful place to live.
-We’re not at all surprised our home state was named #1 by U.S. News & World Report in 2019, which ranks states based on quality of education, healthcare and infrastructure, economy, natural environment and more.
+We’re not at all surprised our home state was named #1 by U.S. News & World Report in 2019 and 2021, which ranks states based on quality of education, healthcare and infrastructure, economy, natural environment and more.

 How has COVID-19 impacted the life science industry in Washington state?

 Washington’s life science industry has rallied together to combat the COVID-19 pandemic.
 Almost every company whose technology can be applied to COVID-19 has pivoted at least some of their R&D to this global challenge.
 For example, Washington hosted the first clinical trial of any investigational COVID-19 vaccine (at Kaiser Permanente) and rolled out a new test that can analyze 1,000 samples at a time (UW School of Medicine).
 There has also been tremendous collaboration across the region.
 This includes an expanded partnership with Adaptive Biotechnologies and Microsoft to decode the COVID-19 immune response.
 GM also announced a partnership with Ventec Life Systems in Bothell, WA, to produce much-needed ventilators to treat COVID-19 patients.